suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 1. Under the **Try It Out** subheading, acknowledge the resource usage policy by reading and checking the box.

 1. Copy this link and paste it into the browser [**https://aka.ms/mslearn-images-for-analysis**](https://aka.ms/mslearn-images-for-analysis) to download **image-analysis.zip**.
-Open the folder on your computer and locate the file named **store-camera-1.jpg**; which contains the following image:
+Open the folder on your computer,extract the zip file and locate the file named **store-camera-1.jpg**; which contains the following image:

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/analyze-images-vision/store-camera-1.jpg)

-1. Unzip the file and upload the **store-camera-1.jpg** image by dragging it to the **Drag and drop files here** box, or by browsing to it on your file system.
+1. Upload the **store-camera-1.jpg** image by dragging it to the **Drag and drop files here** box, or by browsing to it on your file system.

 1. Observe the generated caption text, visible in the **Detected attributes** panel to the right of the image.